 So what causes communication problems between parents and teens?

 Mainly, all the different developmental changes happening in the teen years.
 The teen body is chaotic — changes are happening neurologically, psychologically, and biologically.

 In this chaotic moment, parents need better and more effective communication skills if they want to stay connected to their teens.

-Here are 6 common reasons for miscommunication between you and your teen and some parenting advice on how to communicate effectively with them.
+Here are 6 common reasons for miscommunication between you and your teen and some advice on how parents can communicate effectively with teens.

 1. Teens live in the present

 It’s essential to understand that at least some of what is going on here is a developmental thing.
 The pre-frontal cortex, the part of their brain linked to planning and scheduling, is still under construction in the teen years.

 For adults, a child’s behavior from two weeks ago is still relevant, but in the teen’s perception, they have moved on.
 Two weeks ago might as well have been a year ago!